jongs/jongs.github.io/_posts/2022-12-20-course-correction.md

 tags: introspections
 ---

 My most excellent overheard experience was at a ski lift.
 This was 13 years ago, and I was trying to learn how to snowboard.
-I took one class, tried different things on the slopes, and felt a ton, r but also paid attention to the conversations people had on the lift.
+I took one class, tried different things on the slopes, and fell a ton, but also paid attention to the conversations people had on the lift.
 They would talk about what went right and what went wrong, and I would try to learn from what they said.

 In one of these conversations, someone asked his friend how he avoids making mistakes and falling.
 The friend said: “oh, I do make tons of mistakes, I just correct them before I fall”